androidwiltron/craiggoddenpayne.github.io/_posts/2018-11-21-reading-gzip-files-from-s3.md

 }
 ```

-I will blog about the solution I created for this in a later post, something I was trying out.
+I will blog about the solution I created for writing logs to elasticsearch using dotnet and lambda serverless in a later post.
+ It was a proof of concept, but seems to work quite well!

 In the past I've used logstash to process logs into elastic, but I wanted somethat that I could run
 serverless, and only process when I wanted, which is why I went down this route.